 However, the needs of professional journalists differ from those of other multipliers.
-A press area is therefore rather sober and objective.
-After all, the goal here is to quickly provide a stressed editor with the important information and content they need at that moment.
-You can find an example of such a press area of classic design on the press release page for Samsung.
-Here the press information is listed on a separate project page.
+A press area is therefore rather sober and factual.
+The goal here is to quickly provide a stressed editor with the important information and content he or she needs.
+You can find an example of such a press area of classic design at Bauknecht, on its own project page.

-The target group of a newsooms are multipliers of all kinds.
-The content here is prepared more like a magazine, in contrast to the mostly factual press area.
+The target group of a newsroomsite are multipliers of all kinds.
+The content here is prepared more like a magazine - in contrast to the mostly factual press area.
 And instead of primarily disseminating facts and figures, it also contains stories about the company.
-Last but not least, it's all about presenting the values of the organization.
-In this respect, such a newsroom can be part of a Employer branding strategy .
-Your company will then present itself, hopefully, as an interesting employer.
+It is not least about presenting the values of the organization.
+In this respect, such a newsroom can be part of an employer branding strategy: Your company then presents itself as a (hopefully) interesting employer.

 Ideally, a newsroom can also set topics, as is the case with a magazine.
 An example: you want to be perceived as an environmentally friendly entrepreneur.
 So you use various posts and stories to make it clear how you make "green" decisions, why this is important, and what the impact is.

-Tip: We at RAIDBOXES also regularly report on our core topic of green hosting for WordPress.
-In doing so, we shed light on how the community deals with the issue too.
-See this article.
-But here you should stay authentic and stick to the facts.
-Fortunately, you cannot simply claim your company is green without any evidence to substantiate it.
+Tip: We at RAIDBOXES also regularly report on our core topic of green hosting for WordPress .
+In doing so, we also shed light on how the community deals with it.
+See this post.
+Here, however, you should remain authentic and stick to the facts.
+Fortunately, you can't "greenwrite" your company purely out of calculation.

-Ultimately, you can view your newsroom as a corporate magazine but not primarily with (potential) customers as readers in mind.
+You can ultimately view your newsroom as a corporate magazine, but one that doesn't primarily have (potential) customers in mind as its readership.
 And where the focus is on the company itself.
-Here is another example: the Newsroom from Otto.
-Here, the Group wants to promote its image and address its own topics such as environmental protection.
+Here's another example: Otto's newsroom.
+Here, the company wants to promote its image and cover its own topics such as environmental protection.

 Knowledge base & FAQ